b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 (`abs(getCov(v1, v2))`) possible for covariance is 0.
 The maximum absolute value possible for covariance is equal to `Stats.std(v1) * Stats.std(v2)`.
 Therefore, the correlation coefficient (often abbreviated as `r`) takes values from 0 to 1 for positive covariance and from 0 to -1 for negative covariance.
+The more tightly our points lie on an imaginary trend line the greater is `abs(corCoef)`.

 Let's see how it works.